-- 6.64B Land at Moss Lane, Churchtown is a 19.1 ha urban extension with the capacity to accommodate around 450 dwellings.
+- 6.64B Land at Moss Lane, Churchtown is a 18.3 ha urban extension with the capacity to accommodate around 450 dwellings.
 The site will make a significant contribution to housing provision in Southport, including towards meeting Southport's high affordable housing need. - 6.64C A number of improvements are necessary to ensure that the site is accessible to pedestrians, vehicles, and public transport.
 Whilst the majority of Moss Lane between the Roe Lane/Mill Lane roundabout and the likely main vehicular access point into the site is of adequate width, certain sections will require widening and the introduction of footways.
 In addition, the existing no. 43 bus service currently terminates at the Roe Lane/Mill Lane roundabout.
 MerseyTravel have confirmed to the Council that the extension of the no. 43 service into the site would be feasible, and that a contribution would be required from the developer for a period of 5 years to establish this extended service.
 The 5 year subsidy period should commence immediately following the construction of the 150th dwelling. - 6.64D Southport Old Links Golf Course is adjacent to the site, and a number of holes are close to the proposed development area.
-The layout of any development in this location should incorporate mitigation to ensure that new properties are reasonably screened from wayward golf balls. - 6.64E An existing area of woodland (approximately 1.2 ha in size) is located within the northern part of the site.
+The layout of any development in this location should incorporate mitigation to ensure that new properties are reasonably screened from wayward golf balls.

+- 6.64E An existing area of woodland (approximately 1.2 ha in size) is located within the northern part of the site.
 This woodland should be retained and integrated within the development, including provision for footpaths through, and public access into, the woodland area. - 6.64F The North Meols Conservation Area is located to the north west of the site, and includes the Grade II listed Meol's Hall and its historic parkland.
 Historically, the Hall was surrounded by open countryside, and whilst its western boundaries have now been subsumed by urban Southport and trees planted to the eastern perimeter, part of the agricultural setting of the estate remains intact.
 In order to preserve connections between the estate and the countryside, the development of this site must retain and enhance the existing screen of trees and development along Moss Lane.
-In addition, the area of the site to the east of Pool House Farm must be retained as open space to preserve the open countryside feel of this part of the site.

-6.64G It is envisaged that the main vehicular point of access will be located between the existing plantation and the western edge of Pool House Farm.
-Whilst part f a) of the policy requires a 15 metre deep screen of trees along part of the Moss Lane frontage, this should allow for a safe point of access into the development, including necessary visibility splays.
+In addition, the area of the site to the east of Pool House Farm must be retained as open space to preserve the open countryside feel of this part of the site. - 6.64G It is envisaged that the main vehicular point of access will be located between the existing plantation and the western edge of Pool House Farm.
+Whilst part f a) of the policy requires a 15 metre deep screen of trees along part of the Moss Lane frontage, this should allow for a safe point of access into the development, including necessary visibility splays. - 6.64H The Habitats Regulations Assessment (HRA) of the Local Plan requires a site specific HRA for this site, in order to provide appropriate protection to the integrity of the Special Protection Areas/Ramsar sites bird populations.
+Appropriate species surveys will be required to determine the presence/likely absence of target species where identified.
+Sufficient information must be provided with the planning application to enable the Council to make a Habitats Regulations Assessment.